Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 The Plymouth Rock is a domestic chicken breed in America.
 This breed of chicken was first seen in Massachusetts in the nineteenth century.
 In the early twentieth century, this breed was the most popular and demanded chicken breed in the United States.

-A single comb with five sections characterizes the Plymouth Rock breed; the comb, its wattles, and ear-lobes are bright red in color.
-Its legs are yellow in color and are unfeathered.
+A single comb with five sections characterizes the Plymouth Rock breed; the comb, wattles, and ear-lobes are bright red.
+Its legs are yellow and are unfeathered.

 The beak The Plymouth Rock breed is yellow or horn-colored.
-They usually have long and broad backs along with moderately deep and full breasts.
+They usually have long, broad backs and moderately deep and full breasts.
 Their feathers are comparatively looser than those of other chickens, and they lay brown eggs.

-The Plymouth Rock serves as a dual-purpose breed, and we use it for large brown eggs and for meat consumption.
-This chicken breed lays around 200 large brown colored eggs per year.
+The Plymouth Rock serves as a dual-purpose breed, and we use it for large brown eggs and meat consumption.
+This chicken breed lays around 200 large brown-colored eggs per year.

 In Australia, the Barred variant is available in separate colors, Dark Barred and Light Barred.